patrick-rivos/compiler-fuzz-ci/README.md

 # GCC Fuzz
-Fuzzing for GCC.
-Currently 2 main approaches are planned:

-# Building random configs
-RISC-V has a large state space of extensions.
-Using a script similar to the linux kernel's randconfig we should be able to choose a random config and ensure it builds with tip-of-tree.
-This is a WIP/still getting set up.

 # Fuzzing "stable" configs
 Using csmith (a random valid c program generator) we can stress the compiler with random programs.